 You're ready to have a baby!
 But if you're over 35, you might worry that you’ve missed your chance at motherhood.
 Rest assured, you can become a mom in your late 30s or even into your 40s.
 But you may not get pregnant as quickly or easily as a 20-something would.

 Odds for Older Moms

-There’s no doubt that it's easier to get pregnant when you're younger.
+There’s no doubt it's easier to get pregnant when you're younger.
 You're born with a set number of eggs in your ovaries, and you lose at least one with each menstrual cycle.
 Their quality also declines as you age.

 A woman in her 20s has a 20% chance of getting pregnant during a single menstrual cycle, says Alan Copperman, MD, director of reproductive endocrinology and infertility at Mount Sinai Hospital in New York.
 By her mid-30s, her chances are about 15% per cycle.
 At age 40, they drop to 10%, and by age 45, she has about a 3% chance of getting pregnant during each cycle.

-“As you get older, you have to work a little harder, and it may take longer,” says M. Kelly Shanahan, MD, an OB/GYN and author of Your Over-35 Week-by-Week Pregnancy Guide.
+“As you get older, you have to work a little harder, and it may take longer,” says M. Kelly Shanahan, MD, author of Your Over-35 Week-by-Week Pregnancy Guide.
 “When you're 25 and trying to get pregnant, it might take 2 to 3 months.
 For someone who's 35, it might take 6 to 9 months.
 By 45, it will probably take a trip to the reproductive endocrinologist, the fertility specialist.”

 Get Your Timing Right